Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs: The Main Results

 The pairs

 are Markov-similar to

 respectively.
 Since $e, f,g, h, i\in \{c,d\}$, these pairs are $V^\prime$-good.
 Thus each adjacent pair in the chain

 is $V^\prime$-good.
-By corollary \ref{corollary:chain_of_V-goodness} the pair $\left(\left[\begin{smallmatrix}&e&\\f&a&h\\&i&\end{smallmatrix}\right]^v,\left[\begin{smallmatrix}&e&\\f&b&h\\&i&\end{smallmatrix}\right]^v\right)$ is $V^\prime$-good.
+By Corollary \ref{corollary:chain_of_V-goodness} the pair $\left(\left\l\begin{smallmatrix}&e&\\f&a&h\\&i&\end{smallmatrix}\right\r^v,\left\l\begin{smallmatrix}&e&\\f&b&h\\&i&\end{smallmatrix}\right\r^v\right)$ is $V^\prime$-good.
 This completes the proof.

-\subsection{Proof of theorems \ref{thm:main theorem} and \ref{thm:G-invariant main theorem}}
+\subsection{Proof of Theorems \ref{thm:main theorem} and \ref{thm:G-invariant main theorem}}

-We will now prove theorems \ref{thm:main theorem} and \ref{thm:G-invariant main theorem}.
+We will now prove Theorems \ref{thm:main theorem} and \ref{thm:G-invariant main theorem}.
 The proof will give an explicit way of computing the interaction as well.
-It should also be noted that theorem \ref{thm:main theorem} is a special case of theorem \ref{thm:G-invariant main theorem}.
-Yet we separate the proofs so as to separate the various complications.
+It should also be noted that Theorem \ref{thm:main theorem} is a special case of Theorem \ref{thm:G-invariant main theorem}.
+Yet we separate the proofs for readability.
+In the rest of the paper we will denote the adjacency relation in the graph $\G$ by $\sim$ instead of $\sim_\G$.

 \